 1 – In-Cabin, Just like us

-For those pets that just cannot bear to be parted from their owners (or the other way round!), the in-cabin flight is likely to fit the bill.
-Unfortunately as pets do not have a seat of their own in any international airline, this method of flight is restricted to small dogs or cats that can fit underneath their human companion's seat.
-Not all airlines and countries allow pets to fly in-cabin, and it is also important to note that it is not always in the pet's best interest.
+For those pets that just cannot bare to be parted from their owners (or the other way around!), an in-cabin flight is likely to fit the bill.
+Unfortunately as pets do not have a seat of their own on any international airline, this method of flight is restricted to small dogs or cats that can fit underneath their human companion's seat.
+Not all airlines and countries allow pets to fly in-cabin.
+It is also important to note that it is not always in the pet's best interest.

 Another aspect worth thinking about is the pet's temperament.
-We have all seen (and heard) those incidents when an embarrassed mother helplessly tries to comfort and quiet her wailing child on the bus or on the plane.
 Dogs that howl and bark at home are likely to do the same on the plane.

 2 – Checked Baggage – Meet you at the checkout